RELATE

 , which specify the directions of the relationships.
 These cannot be modified in schema declarations except to specify that they must be of a certain record type or to add assertions.Otherwise, edge tables behave like normal tables in terms of updating, defining a schema or indexes.

-Record links are the alternative option when connecting data, and simply consist of a field with record IDs that serve as uni-directional links.
-The key differences are that graph relations
+Another option for connecting data is using record links.
+Record links consist of a field with record IDs that serve as uni-directional links.
+The key differences are that graph relations have the following benefits over record links:

 Note